thenadz/document-gallery/trunk/README.txt

 in order to protect your privacy, since using it requires sending your documents to Google's servers.
 If you're not working with confidential documents, you are encouraged to enable this for optimum performance.*

+**Limit Option** *(New in Version 2.3)*

+As the name suggests, this value will limit how many results are returned in the gallery.
+If set to *-1*, the limit is infinite.

 **Order Option**